 June 1st marks the official start of hurricane season and every year we've been providing you with resources and links to help you prepare.
 Landfall might not happen this year or even next, but eventually something will come our way.
 Are you prepared?
 We have been lucky for a few years now but this year's prediction of an ABOVE-AVERAGE season should hopefully jolt you out of any complacency.
 Obviously, the best course of action is to get out of the way of a storm's path altogether.
-However, for some of us, that just isn't a realistic possibilty.
-Therefore, the best course of action is to have a plan.
+However, for some of us, that just isn't a realistic possibility.
+Therefore, you must have a plan.
 Keep reading to discover some ways to make your preparation as effective as possible.

 Some quick suggestions: